F-i-f/soft-brightness/README.md

 - __gse_data__

-  This meson variable can be used for other non-javascript data files.
+  This meson variable can be used for other non-JavaScript data files.
   The `src/stylesheet.css` file is automatically included if it exists.